-In our most recent webinar, we conducted a poll to see how many of our participants had re-architecting their MarTech stack based on a customer-centric approach as a major 2019 initiative.
+In our webinar on MarTech and customer centricity, we conducted a poll to see how many of our participants had re-architecting their MarTech stack based on a customer-centric approach as a major initiative.
 60% of our participants said Yes and 40% said Maybe.

 Peer sourcing – learning from each other – is important at TPG.
 That’s one of the reasons why we conduct a poll during every one of our webinars.
 The results of this poll show that the MarTech stack is a prime opportunity to engage with your customers.
 The question is how can you shift your tech stack so that it becomes customer-centric?

 Everything we know about doing it right came from Steve Jobs at Apple.
 Steve Jobs said, “You’ve got to start with the experience and work back toward the technology, not the other way around.”
 Take this as a guiding principle when you look at operationalizing your MarTech stack for customer centricity.

 For example, here’s a picture of a typical MarTech stack:

 This is a typical picture for most companies.
 It’s useful, but it is clearly product focused – not customer focused.